It’s a type of mortgage that between two and four people can take out to buy and own a property together.

 One reason people may choose a joint mortgage is to increase the amount a lender is likely to offer them.
 But bear in mind that, even though some lenders will allow four people to take out a mortgage together, most will only take the earnings of two of them into account when calculating affordability.

-This means that, when lenders credit score you in future, they may base their decision on the credit records of people you’re financially linked to, as well as your own.
+This means that when lenders check your credit score in the future, they may take into consideration the credit records of people you’re financially linked to, as well as your own.

 If you’re financially linked to someone with a credit record that’s better than yours, this can have a positive impact for you.
-But if the people you’re financially linked to default or miss payments on their own credit products, this could adversely affect your ability to get credit.
+But if the person or people you’re financially linked to default or miss payments on their own credit products, this could adversely affect your own ability to access credit.

 Because of this, joint mortgages are only for people who trust each other with financial management and decisions.